 Poet Katherine Fallon: Inside a bathroom stall at the Mutter Museum in Philadelphia.
 I would say beside the wall of skulls, but that is, of course, verboten.

-Artist Millian Giang Pham: I would love a giant poster of this in people’s rooms and personal spaces.
+Artist Millian Pham Lien Giang: I would love a giant poster of this in people’s rooms and personal spaces.

 What did you think an artist would pick up on from your poem?
 Did the visual artist refract any element of the poem that made you see the poem differently?